rapka/polemics-md/content/essays/ai-greta-thunberg.md

+---
+title: "# What's up with the \"Greta Thunberg of AI\"?"
+date: 2024-08-20
+tags:
+  - AI
+  - BigTech
+  - ExistentialRisk
+  - EffectiveAltruism
+draft: false
+---
 # What's up with the "Greta Thunberg of AI"?
-### The sponsor of California's AI regulatory bill has taken a turn toward the apocalyptic while her sister works at a Peter Thiel funded AI company
+### California’s AI regulatory bill sponsor has taken a turn toward the apocalyptic while her sister works at a Peter Thiel-funded AI company
 ![Screenshots of Sneha Revanur, the "Greta Thunberg of AI" and her interview saying her sister work contrasted with a screenshot of Wall Street Journal's video about Hebbia and Swetha Revanur](../images/ai-greta-thunberg/greta-thunberg-ai.png)

 Sneha Revanur was dubbed the "Greta Thunberg of AI" in a [Politico article](https://www.politico.com/newsletters/digital-future-daily/2023/05/01/meet-the-greta-thunberg-of-ai-00094709)  covering her tech-related activism through her Encode Justice group[^1] with a focus on social justice issues such as her opposition to California's dystopian [Proposition 25](https://ballotpedia.org/California_Proposition_25,_Replace_Cash_Bail_with_Risk_Assessments_Referendum_(2020)) that would have replaced cash bail with an algorithm.